ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 The easiest and fastest way to get your new subnet off the ground is to use the [`subnet-cli`](https://github.com/ava-labs/subnet-cli).
-This powerful CLI can add validators, create subnets, and create blockchains.
+This powerful CLI can add validators, create Subnets, and create blockchains.
 Documentation of subnet-cli can be found [here](./subnet-cli.md).

 :::info
 The `subnet-cli` DOES NOT need to be run on the same host where you are